 Face ID.
 My OnePlus had something similar, and it worked well for unlocking the phone.
 With Face ID I find it’s weaved into everything from App Store purchases to authenticating to corporate email (with Outlook) to accessing my password database.
 I rarely have to punch in my PIN these days.
 I still miss a good fingerprint reader though.

 My laptop, a Lenovo Thinkpad, also has biometric authentication through Microsoft’s Windows Hello, and using my face to log in has been the norm for a couple of years.
 With Face ID, it has become the norm when using the phone.

 There’s a good app for everything.
 I needed to edit a few photos – simple touches and leveling, nothing drastic.
 There’s an app for that, and it’s usually free or super cheap.
 This is the experience I have several times each week – I need to do something with the phone, and the iPhone App ecosystem simply delivers.
 I feel most apps I’ve downloaded more or less conform to Apple’s user experience guidelines if there are any.
 Each app feels like all other apps, in a positive way.

 With Android, there’s usually an app – which is staggeringly horrible.
 Sometimes they look like old Visual Basic apps from 1995.
 Sometimes they crash.
 Many times they work, but not always as I need to either purchase a ‘Pro’ version, or the app is littered with ads and popup dialogs.

 Gestures.
-Last, but one of my favorites are the gestures.
+Last, but one of my favorites is the gestures.
 As the iPhone XS (and X) phones do not have a home button, there are gestures.
-Swiping up hops back to home page, or swiping a little less up shows all running apps.
-It’s simple, intuitive and just works.
+Swiping up hops back to the home page, or swiping a little less up shows all running apps.
+It’s simple, intuitive, and just works.

 What’s not great about the iPhone XS Max?